WEC-Sim/WEC-Sim/docs/man/webinars.rst

 WEC-Sim Code Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This section of the course provides an overview of how the WEC-Sim code is structured by describing the :ref:`man/code_structure:WEC-Sim Source Code` (e.g. :ref:`man/code_structure:WEC-Sim Objects` and :ref:`man/code_structure:WEC-Sim Library`, and how they are defined in the :ref:`man/overview:WEC-Sim Model Files`
+This section of the course provides an overview of how the WEC-Sim code is structured by describing the :ref:`code_structure:WEC-Sim Source Code` (e.g. :ref:`code_structure:WEC-Sim Objects` and :ref:`code_structure:WEC-Sim Library`, and how they are defined in the :ref:`overview:WEC-Sim Model Files`
 (i.e. ``wecSimInputFile.m`` and ``<Simulink_model_name>.slx``).
-The WEC-Sim Code Structure Overview presentation is available for download here ( :download:`WEC-Sim Code Structure Slides </_static/downloads/WEC-Sim_CodeStructure.pdf>` ), and the recording is available below.
+The WEC-Sim Code Structure Overview presentation is available for download here ( :download:`WEC-Sim Code Structure Slides <_downloads/WEC-Sim_CodeStructure.pdf>` ), and the recording is available below.

 	.. raw:: html